MystenLabs/sui/examples/trading/api/README.md

 The demo indexer uses polling to watch for new events.

-Everything is pre-configured on testnet, but can be tweaked to work on any other network.
+Everything is pre-configured on Testnet, but can be tweaked to work on any other network.
 You can easily change the network by creating a `.env` file with the variable `NETWORK=<mainnet|testnet|devnet|localnet>`

 ## Installation